-The Qualifications Register is not an Apprenticeship Application.
+The Qualifications Register is NOT an Apprenticeship Application.
 To receive an Apprenticeship Application by mail, please call 641-942-7112.

 PLEASE READ the following very carefully:

 Step 1 – Each person must check-in by phone, mail, e-mail or in person at least once every 30 days to remain on the referral list.
 THE COMPLETE REFERRAL RULES AND PROCEDURES ON THIS PAGE.
+PLEASE READ.

 Step 2 – After reading the Referral Rules and Procedures, please scroll to the bottom of this page to complete the Qualifications Register.